ncase/anxiety/scenes/act1.md

 `Game.OVERRIDE_TEXT_SPEED = 1.5;`

-b: So if you go you'll make them feel bad, but if you reject their invite you'll also make them feel bad!
+b: So if we go we'll make them feel bad, but if we reject their invite we'll also make them feel bad!

 `bb({body:"fear", eyes:"fear"});`

 `Game.OVERRIDE_TEXT_SPEED = 1.5;`

-b: ALL YOU DO IS MAKE PEOPLE FEEL BAD, SO YOU SHOULD FEEL BAD
+b: ALL WE DO IS MAKE PEOPLE FEEL BAD, SO WE SHOULD FEEL BAD

 ```
 hong({mouth:"shock", eyes:"shock"});